Our Commitment to Natural, Sustainable Landscapes

 - Create additional wildlife habitat to partially compensate for land lost to urban/suburban sprawl.
 This is especially important along streams where the vegetation can filter runoff, aid in flood control, and provide wildlife corridors.

-These principles are adapted from the U.S. EPA’s Green Communities initiative website.
+These eco friendly principles are adapted from the U.S. EPA’s Green Scaping initiative.